kiefercuevas/CShauto/README.md

 Window Object
 ---
-When we get the window as an instance of the class we can get some information about the window and also use the following methods to manipulate it.
+When you get the window as an instance of the class you can get some information about the window and also use the following methods to manipulate it.

 Properties
 ---